huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 In Angular 1 to perform transclusion there is something called `ng-transclude` which we will add to the Tasks directive template
-where we want the html injected.
+in the location we want the html injected.
 We will also need to add the `transclude: true` line to the Tasks directive.
 If you would like
-to learn more about Transclusion there is a great article [here][tranclude].
+to learn more about Transclusion there is a great article [A Guide To Transclusion in AngularJS][tranclude].

 <br>